reasonml/reasonml.github.io/src/pages/guide/language/object.md

 This object is of object type tesla and has a public method `drive`.
 It also contains a private method `enableEnvy` that is only accessible from within the object.

 As you can see, a Reason object can also access `this`.
-Just like a JavaScript object's `this`, our `this` has very erratic behavior depending on the context.
-Just kidding.
-Our `this` always points to the object itself correctly.
-Gotta learn from history.
+JavaScript object's `this` behavior can be quirky; Reason `this` always points to the object itself correctly.

 The following example shows an open object type which uses a type as parameter.
 The object type parameter is required to implement all the methods of the open object type.